faezehghiasi/Reverse-Shell-Project/README.md

 # Building the Code
 ### Server :

-1- Open a terminal.
+1- -Open a terminal.

-2- Navigate to the directory containing server.c.
+2- -Navigate to the directory containing server.c.

-3- Compile the server code:
+3- -Compile the server code:

 ```bash
 gcc server.c -o server